Favourited 173 times

 5) We have one DOG and two CATS, be aware in case of allergy.

 I'm Louise, living on this property, which is remotely and quietly situated.
 It's an old post WW2 farmhouse, which I'm trying to revive as a homestead for permaculture.
 In process, mind you.
 Everything is 1950-standard.

-While daily tasks on the property often require more than two hands and one set of eyes, my partner is located in Denmark with occational visits up here, which is why we choose to occationally host guests who seek another kind of Arctic visit than that of the consumptuous tourist.
+While daily tasks on the property often require more than my two hands and single set of eyes, my partner is located in Denmark with only occational visits up here.

 We're located on the brink of 69/70 degrees northern lattitude, in the bottom of a Norwegian fiord, bordering the Finnmark Plateau.

 Wilderness is all around, offering immediate access to mountains, rivers, forrests and sea.
 In spring, we have a waterfall running through the back yard just next to the front door...it's really quite idyllic.

 We say goodbye to the sun each year on 5th on november, and welcome it back on february 5th with celebrations.
 In between, the land is submersed in the darkness of polar winter (= NO SUN).

 Usually we have loads of snow from january til may, while the fiord also freezes over...This place offers many spectacular, exotic experiences in winter though, e.g. northern lights, snowshoeing trips, ice fishing etc.